elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 #### SNS event with multiple messages

-TODO: My naive understanding from https://stackoverflow.com/a/33692863/14444044 and https://aws.amazon.com/sns/faqs/ is that a Lambda SNS trigger will only ever have a single record.
-However, I don't see a solid guarantee of that in AWS docs.

-Agents SHOULD check each record for a `traceparent` message attribute (`Records.*.Sns.MessageAttributes`), and create a [span link](span-links.md) on the transaction for each message with trace-context.
+Agents SHOULD check each record, [up to a maximum of 1000](tracing-instrumentation-messaging.md#receiving-trace-context), for a `traceparent` message attribute (`Records.*.Sns.MessageAttributes`), and create a [span link](span-links.md) on the transaction for each message with trace-context.

-In addition to [the generic Lambda transaction fields](#generic-lambda-instrumentation) the following fields should be set:
+In addition to [the generic Lambda transaction fields](#generic-lambda-instrumentation) the following fields should be set.
+The use of `records[0]` is based on the understanding, from ["all notification messages will contain a single published message"](https://aws.amazon.com/sns/faqs/#Reliability), that an SNS trigger will only ever have a single record.

 Field | Value | Description | Source
 ---   | ---   | ---         | ---